Welcome to

 view.

-time, was the Circuit camera,
+most popular camera, at that time, was the Circuit camera,

 a large, box-like machine that was mounted on a sturdy tripod and